“Nobody knows, yeah nobody know-ow-ows the way it’s going to be” – Noel Gallagher.

 So the time finally arrived, it was the 27th March 2015, and I was aged 34 living out a childhood dream, to not just travel the world but to properly visit 100 countries (and counting).
 I boarded my flight in Rome after touring the Vatican City State and a couple of nights in the Hotel Papa Germano and within an hour and ten minutes I had become a backpacking centurion.
 A century of countries, a decade of decades, hunderd (if you’re Northern Irish you’ll understand), 100.
 Tunisia ended up being my sixth African country, my one hundredth country and marked my third appearance in Africa.
-Going by FIFA lists, I had cracked 100 countries (on the Traveller’s Century Club list I’d actually cracked it with Andorra in 2014 and since those days, I started adding in extra countries as real countries – by 2018 I was on a count of 161).
+Going by FIFA lists, I had cracked 100 real countries (on the Traveller’s Century Club list I’d actually cracked it with Andorra in 2014 and since those days, I started adding in extra countries as real countries – by 2018 I was on a count of 161).
 My 99th country was also special, as I met World Traveller Gunnar Garfors in Norway for it.
 But here’s an overview of how the day unfolded when I could officially say I backpacked 100 countries. #backpackingcenturion

 Leaving Rome, Italy

 I left the Hotel Papa Germano around 6.30 am and walked to Termini train station.
 I had time for a quick coffee at Termini train station before boarding the 7:04 am train.

 I met my girlfriend Panny at the airport and we got ready to board.
 We were flying with Ali Italia – my first time to use them.

 The flight was quick and a bit shaky on arrival.
 This was because there were massive winds in Tunis (which we later learned about!).
 We touched down on Friday March 27th around mid-day in Tunis and I was now a backpacking centurion.